Incompleteusern/dotfiles/README.md

 # Applications

 ## Manual
-Use catpuccin mocha lavender for firefox and vscode, catpuccin mocha for bd Use `cups` for printer stuff.
+Use catpuccin mocha lavender for firefox, vscode, bd, and spicetify.
+Use `cups` for printer stuff.
 Enable firefox hardware acceleration, reopen tabs on close